Pathwise Learning of Stochastic Dynamical Systems with Partial Observations: Problem set-up

 \end{enumerate} \end{asmp}

-Under Assumption~\ref{asmp:sde}(i), the system \eqref{eq: state} is well-posed and yields a unique strong solution.
+Under Assumption~\ref{asmp:sde}(i), the system \eqref{eq: state} is well-posed and yields a unique strong solution and that the generalized It\^o formula applies to $h(\cdot,X_\cdot)$.
 Assumption~\ref{asmp:sde}(ii) will be used later for convexity of Hamiltonian in the derivation of the optimal control.